larsreed/jsonschemadocs/README.md

 [[ $? = 0 ]] || error ....
 ```

+## Generate data classes supporting the schema

+This options uses net.pwall.json.json-kotlin-schema-codegen to generate data classes supporting a schema.
+You can specify a language (Java, Kotlin, Typescript) using the `lang` variable (default Java).

+You can also specify a package name using `package`, add a marker interface using `markerInterface`,
+add a comment to each file using `generatorComment`

+`java -jar jsondoc.jar GENERATE mySchema.json code=Kotlin package=no.toll.sample generatorComment="Added comment" > mySchema.kt`

 # Command line help
 Run `java -jar jsondoc.jar HELP` to get online help.